Menu

 With the number of Americans giving to charity on the decline overall, many nonprofits increasingly rely on a smaller and more affluent circle of supporters to meet their fundraising goals.
 The importance and influence of these high-capacity philanthropists continues to grow.

-The new Bank of America Study of Philanthropy, the tenth in our series of reports on giving by wealthy households in the United States begun in 2006, illuminates how affluent Americans express generosity.
+The new Bank of America Study of Philanthropy, the tenth in a series of reports on giving by wealthy households in the United States begun in 2006, illuminates how affluent Americans express generosity.
 This presentation will explore what motivates affluent donors to give (or stop giving) and which organizations they currently support.

 These insights can help nonprofit staff and board members build confidence and increase success when engaging high-capacity donors, while also equipping professional advisors to more effectively guide clients in aligning philanthropic goals with values, financial strategies, and desired impact.
 The ultimate objective is to support transformational giving that advances mission-driven work and strengthens communities.